-Tier II is used to ensure that waters that meet a higher quality than the limits set in the standards are not degraded.
-Waters may still be degraded if impacting water quality is necessary and in the overriding public interest.
+Tier II is used to ensure that water that is currently higher quality than the limits set in the standards are not degraded.
+Tier II water may still be degraded if Ecology determines that impacting water quality is necessary and in the overriding public interest.

 Tier II applies only to new or expanded sources of pollution from specific types of activities we directly regulate — such as national pollutant discharge elimination system (NPDES) permits.

 Any new — or expanding — dischargers that would cause a measurable degradation of water quality must:

 - Go through a technology review to identify and apply any feasible alternatives to degrading water quality.

 - Show that overriding public benefits would occur from allowing the lowering of water quality.